Easy Guide to Adding a Cookie Banner to Your Website

 • Button text — I agree

-To change the copy, just click on it and type a new message using the built-in text editor.
-To see how the banner will appear to mobile visitors, switch to the mobile mode below the preview window.
+To see how the banner will appear to mobile visitors, switch to mobile mode below the preview window.

 Cookie consent banner, mobile view in Getsitecontrol